openfaas/docs/docs/languages/csharp.md

 ### Add a dependency

-To manage dependencies, edit the Function.csproj file.
+To manage dependencies, edit the `Function.csproj` file.

 ### Swagger

-To add Swagger to an endpoint, edit Function.cs and add the following:
+To add Swagger to an endpoint, edit Handler.cs and add the following:

 ```csharp
 using Microsoft.AspNetCore.Builder;